maexx393/infusion-protocol/fusion-extension/solana/README.md

 # 🚀 Solana Cross-Chain Integration

-This directory contains the evm-solana integration for cross-chain swaps between Solana and EVM chains (Polygon Amoy).
+This directory contains the solana integration for cross-chain swaps between Solana and EVM chains (Polygon Amoy).

 ## 📋 Overview